Old Brookville, New York: United States Senate

 Like the rest of New York, Old Brookville is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2024 U.S. presidential election, the majority of Old Brookville voters voted for Donald J. Trump (R).
+In the 2024 United States presidential election, the majority of Old Brookville voters voted for Donald J. Trump (R).

+Parks and recreation

+Old Brookville is home to the Louis C. Clark Sanctuary and the James Preserve.
+Both of these protected nature preserves are located in the western half of the village, along Glen Cove Creek, and are owned and operated by the North Shore Land Alliance.

 Education

-Old Brookville is primarily located within the boundaries of and is thus served by the North Shore Central School District.
+Old Brookville is primarily located within the boundaries of – and is thus served by – the North Shore Central School District.
 However, some of the eastern side of the village is within the boundaries of – and is served by – the Locust Valley Central School District.
-Accordingly, students residing in Old Brookville who attend public schools will go to school in one of these two districts depending on where they live in the village.